ONSdigital/ssdc-rm-docker-dev/README.md

 ## Configure Local Python Environments to Run Acceptance Tests

-#### Currently Supported Python Version is 3.6.10 and Machine Version is 3.7.7
+#### Currently Supported Python Version is 3.9.x

 The goal is to setup our python environments ready to run Python 3.X.X (whaterver is currently supported).
-It is good practise to keep your machine version in line with the latest (today it is 3.P.Q).
+It is good practise to keep your machine version in line with the latest.

 Validate your python versions with **`python -V`** and printenv.